jjcanell77/LADP--EFC/Instructions.md

     public List<BusinessHours> BusinessHours { get; set; } = [];// One-to-Many relationship with BusinessHours
 }
 ```
 You may have notice the `= null!`, `string?`, and `= []`.
 Easiest way to think about them as required, not required, and can be an empty array.
+I also added some notes in regards to the relationships which will be touched on more as we go on.

 [Many-to-Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationships are used when any number entities of one entity type is associated with any number of entities of the same or another entity type.
-For example, a FoodResource can have many associated Tags, and each Tag can in turn be associated with any number of FoodResource.
+For example, using the object FoodResource, it can have many associated Tags, and each Tag can in turn be associated with any number of FoodResource.
 In our particular situation this relationship is made between FoodResource and Tag by joining TagId and FoodResourceId using ResourceTags.
-- Should look something like:
+- it should look something like:
 ```
 public class ResourceTags
 {